 With a new, yet instantly-identifiable USS Enterprise and a solid cast that refreshes, yet remains respectful to the original characters, Star Trek seems poised to warp into a successful future.
 Box office receipts, while disappointing outside the US market, have been satisfying and comparable with other “rebooted” franchises.

 I was particularly impressed with the performances of Chris Pine (as Kirk) and Karl Urban (as McCoy), but all the main cast were truly superb in their roles and Zoe Saldaña expanded the role of Uhura in an interesting new direction.
-The few niggling criticisms I have of the film, mostly concerning holes in the plot, are really of no consequence and Buy Amoxil can be largely passed off as artistic choices.
+The few niggling criticisms I have of the film, mostly concerning holes in the plot, are really of no consequence and buy online cialis cheap visa can be largely passed off as artistic choices.
 This must have been an extremely difficult movie to make, particularly with such a large, canon-obsessed fan base; however, it ticked all the boxes of this Trek fan and I cannot wait for the next one.

 View comments (4)

 Wikipedia is constantly being accused of having a bias toward a ''liberal'' point of view.
 Obviously Wikipedia has other bias issues too, such as the suggestion that it is too US-centric, but it does its best to address these with a concerted effort to eradicate systemic bias.
 But the politics thing is different.
 I have a theory about this I wish to share with my readers.